Justin Hunter: 2013

 On June 13, 2013, the Titans signed Hunter to a four-year, $5.42 million contract with $3.43 million guaranteed and a signing bonus of $2.32 million.

 Hunter entered the regular season as the Tennessee Titan's fourth wide receiver on their depth chart, behind veterans Kenny Britt, Nate Washington, and Kendall Wright.

-On September 22, 2013, he recorded his first career NFL reception on a 34-yard touchdown pass from Jake Locker that was the game-winning score in a 20-17 win over San Diego Chargers.
+On September 22, 2013, he recorded his first career NFL reception on a 34-yard touchdown pass from Jake Locker that was the game-winning score in a 20–17 win over San Diego Chargers.
 He caught his second career pass for a 16-yard touchdown against the New York Jets the following week.
-On November 24, 2013, Hunter caught a season-high six passes for 109 receiving yards, and a 54-yard touchdown during a 23-19 victory over the Oakland Raiders.
-During a Week 14 matchup against the Denver Broncos, Hunter caught four passes for 114-yards and a touchdown in a 28-51 loss.
-He finished his rookie season with a total of 18 receptions for 354 receiving yards and four touchdowns in 14 games as the Tennessee Titans finished with a 7-9 record.
-Head coach Mike Munchak was fired after the season.
+On November 24, 2013, Hunter caught a season-high six passes for 109 receiving yards, and a 54-yard touchdown during a 23–19 victory over the Oakland Raiders.
+During a Week 14 matchup against the Denver Broncos, Hunter caught four passes for 114-yards and a touchdown in a 28–51 loss.
+He finished his rookie season with a total of 18 receptions for 354 receiving yards and four touchdowns in 14 games as the Tennessee Titans finished with a 7–9 record.